-The Federal Employees' Compensation Act (FECA) provides workers' compensation coverage to federal and postal workers around the world who have suffered a workplace injury or illness.
-Those covered under FECA include civilian government employees, such as those who work for the Transportation and Safety Administration, Border Patrol, Veterans Administration and countless other such entities.
+The Federal Employees' Compensation Act (FECA) is administered by the Office of Workers' Compensation Programs (OWCP) of the U.S. Department of Labor.
+It provides Workers' Compensation coverage to federal and postal workers around the world who have suffered a workplace injury or illness.
+Those covered under FECA include civilian government employees, such as those who work for the Transportation Security Administration, Border Patrol, Veterans Administration and countless other such entities.

 The Federal Workers' Compensation system differs from the widely variable state Workers' Compensation systems in many ways, including the following.

 - All Federal Workers' Compensation cases are managed by the Department of Labor (DOL).
 No third-party administrator is involved.

 - FECA will cover all necessary and proper claim-related medical treatment including rehabilitation, surgery, and prescriptions.
 In a case of a partial disability, where a physician says that the employee can return to work for a limited period of time per shift, the DOL will make up the reduced-work hours by paying two-thirds or three-quarters of the gross pay, based on whether or not the injured worker has a dependent.

 - Compensation for lost wages is also provided though FECA if an employee is temporarily disabled and unable to work due to the industrial injury or occupational disease.
 The federal agency will compensate the worker directly for lost wages up to the first 45 days off work.
 If such a condition persists after 45 days, FECA will begin to pay those lost wages.

 - If your Workers' Compensation claim stems from an occupational disease, you are eligible for compensation for lost wages from FECA after only an initial three-day waiting period.